Anatomy of a Swing Trade – The 6 Basic Elements

 2.)
 Initial Protective Stop Loss

-When a stock is triggered into a trade an Initial Trailing Stop will be generated.
+When a stock is triggered into a trade we always want to place an initial stop-loss.
 This is a hard GTC (Good Till Canceled) stop loss that protects against catastrophic loss by a failed trade and a runaway price move to the downside.
 Think of this as your main non-negotiable line of defense for each trade.

-When a stock begins to move in your favor past the trigger price – the system will begin to compute a trailing stop.
-The trailing stop is designed to keep you in a trade during the swing cycle and at the same time designed to tighten under an upward moving price over time to lock in and protect gains that are achieved.
+When a stock begins to move in our favor past the trigger price – we want to ratchet up our initial stop and turn it into a trailing stop.
+The trailing stop is designed to keep us in a trade during the swing cycle and at the same time designed to tighten under an upward moving price over time to lock in and protect gains that are achieved.

 4.)
 Delta Target

-For each stock that triggers an entry the system will compute a Delta Target.
+For each stock that triggers an entry we want to set what we call a Delta Target.
 Think of this as a high probability 1st target where you have the option to take half or all of your position off the table.
-The Delta Target is 3.5 times the stocks average daily range computed above the trigger price.
+A good Target should be based on the ATR (Average True Range) of the stock.
+Somewhere in the area of 3.5 times the stocks average daily range is a reasonable first target.

 5.)
 Trend Runner

-When a stock hits the Delta Target and continues to move to the upside in your favor it becomes a Trend Runner.
-A stock can continue as a Trend Runner as long as it moves higher and does not hit the system trailing stop.
+When a stock hits the first Target and continues to move to the upside it becomes a Trend Runner.
+A stock can continue as a Trend Runner as long as it moves higher and does not hit the trailing stop.
 Many trend runners can achieve gains 3-4 greater than the system Delta Target during the course of an extended swing trade.

 6.)
 Parabolic Stop

 As a stock price really takes off in your favor you will often see price momentum and trajectory accelerate quickly to extremely overbought and unsustainable short term levels.
-The system will detect this and compute a much tightened Parabolic Stop.
+When this happens we want to employ what we call a Parabolic Stop.
 A trader can use the parabolic stop to squeeze out final profits after a good run or use it as a protection level on a portion of the trade holding the remainder with the normal trailing stop.

 Variations On The Swing Trading Theme

 The basic concept of swing trading is to buy low and sell high within the context of the short term price cycle which is typically 2-3 weeks in duration.
-Only the strongest and smoothest stocks within a confirmed uptrend are chosen to trade so that the price continuation and upside potential is maximized in your favor.
+Typically the strongest and smoothest stocks within a confirmed uptrend are the best stocks to consider for swing trades so that the price continuation and upside potential is maximized in your favor.